userexperior-technologies/integration-guide/docs/xamarin.md

     Note: UserExperior does auto event tracking for most of the UI elements, add only those events which UserExperior didn't auto track. (which can be known in few initial recorded sessions itself.)

+    **Recommendation:** Kindly pass hardcoded/fixed values for events, do not pass incremental values!

     Code Example:

     ```